-The Funeral Mass will be celebrated at St. Augustine\'s Catholic Church, 5009 - 48 Avenue, Taber, on Saturday, September 6, 2014 at 11:00 A.M. with Reverend Vincent TuanHa Celebrant.
-Burial to follow at the Taber Memorial Garden.
+The Funeral Mass was celebrated at St. Augustine's Catholic Church, 5009 - 48 Avenue, Taber, on Saturday, September 6, 2014 at 11:00 A.M. with Reverend Vincent TuanHa Celebrant.
+Burial followed at the Taber Memorial Garden.

 Joe is survived by his loving sons Edward (Mary Jane) Klemen of St. Albert, George (Pat) Klemen of Medicine Hat, Anthony (Jane) Klemen of Taber and by his grandchildren and great grand children.

 He was predeceased by his loving wife Anna in March 2011, son Richard in November 1967 and his mother Teresa in August 1977.